 Total administrative expenses for the fiscal year are equal to the expense assumption used for the prior valuation, increased by 2.75% for inflation.
-We defined our expense assumption based on discussions with MPOB and currently available information, recognizing this assumption will be evaluated in the next experience study.
+We defined our expense assumption based on discussions with MPOB and currently available information.
 Future expenses are assumed to increase by the general inflation assumption and are adjusted for headcount.